California shop owner killed over Pride flag was adamant she would never take it down, friend says

 Pollard, who said he was friends with Carleton for a decade, spoke outside a second Mag.Pi location in Los Angeles.
 He said he was there at the request of Carleton’s family to remove a makeshift memorial that had been growing outside the LA store’s front door.

-“It’s, you know, beautiful in its intentions but it’s the opposite of what Lauri would have been about,” Pollard said.
+“It’s, you know, beautiful in its intentions.
+But it’s the opposite of what Lauri would have been about,” Pollard said.
 “Also, we’re concerned about copycat situations … we don’t want to put anyone in jeopardy.”